MaticAlgos/liveupstoxoc/README.md

 ## Installation

-Make sure you've installed chromedriver as per your systen.
+Make sure you've installed chromedriver as per your system.
 If not, use this link to download chromedrivers https://chromedriver.storage.googleapis.com/index.html?path=95.0.4638.17/